- Winter Weather Advisory issued January 14 at 9:30PM CST until January 15 at 6:00AM CST by NWS

 .An intense upper level disturbance will bring a chance of 0.5 to

-1 inch of snowfall along and south of the I-70 corridor this
+1 inch of snowfall along and south of the I-70 corridor into

-morning.
-An arctic airmass will over spread the region today and
+Monday morning.
+An arctic airmass will over spread the region on

-bitterly cold conditons are expected Monday night into Tuesday
+Monday and bitterly cold conditons are expected Monday night into

-morning with wind chill indices dropping into the 15 to 20 below
+Tuesday morning with wind chill indices dropping into the 15 to 20

-...WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST EARLY
+...WINTER WEATHER ADVISORY NOW IN EFFECT UNTIL 6 AM CST MONDAY...

-...WIND CHILL ADVISORY REMAINS IN EFFECT FROM 6 PM THIS EVENING
+...WIND CHILL ADVISORY REMAINS IN EFFECT FROM 6 PM MONDAY TO NOON

-* WHAT...Snow occurring.
+* WHAT...Rain changing to snow.
 Very cold wind chills expected.
-Plan on

-slippery road conditions, including during the morning commute
+Plan on slippery road conditions, including during the morning

-today.
-Additional snow accumulations of up to one inch expected.
+commute on Monday.
+Additional snow accumulations of up to one

-Expect wind chills to range from 5 below zero to 25 below zero.
+inch are expected.
+Expect wind chills to range from 5 below zero

-* WHERE...Portions of central Kansas, east central Kansas and
+* WHERE...Portions of central Kansas, east central Kansas, north

-the Wind Chill Advisory, 6 PM this evening to noon Tuesday.
+the Wind Chill Advisory, 6 PM Monday to noon Tuesday.

 * ADDITIONAL DETAILS...Be prepared for reduced visibilities at